RADAR-base/RADAR-K8s-Infrastructure/README.md

 terraform apply --auto-approve
 ```

 Optional resource creations are disabled by default.
-To enable the creation of a specific resource named `X`, navigate to [config/terraform.tfvars](./config/terraform.tfvars) and update the value of `enable_X` to `true` before applying the tempate.
+To enable the creation of a specific resource named `X`, navigate to [config/terraform.tfvars](./config/terraform.tfvars) and update the value of `enable_X` to `true` before applying the template.

 Created resources (if all enabled):